 The reason for which we have chosen to name it IoT is that it is a natural expansion point.
-It allows us to answer positively when clients say, ” ok, you’re doing WiFi, you’re doing audio, can you also do another idea that I have?”.
+It allows us to answer positively when clients say, ” okay, you’re doing WiFi, you’re doing audio, can you also do another idea that I have?”.
 If it is within our power, we will help them to achieve that additional goal as part of the project.
-In that way, it is about the excitement of learning new things, of serving the clients so that they have the convenience of one supplier.
+In that way, it’s about the excitement of learning new things, of serving the clients so that they have the convenience of one supplier.

 Why should people opt into this system?

-Geoff: Traditionally, the problem that a lot of our clients face is that they’ve been using the free routers that they get from their ISP for the last 5 or 10 years and they haven’t really looked into detail the opportunity to own their own network after the Fibre arrives at their house.
+Geoff: Traditionally, the problem that a lot of our clients face is that they’ve been using the free routers that they get from their ISP for the last 5 years and they haven’t really looked into detail the opportunity to own their own network after the Fibre arrives at their house.

 But once one realizes that owning their own network opens up a world of possibility for their lifestyle and convenience, it becomes incredibly exciting not just because of the much faster download speeds, but more importantly, the reliability because one’s coverage is now whole house, seamless WiFi on one WiFi network main.